Size12 feet (3.7 m)

 HabitatCoral reefs, usually in areas with sandy seafloor

-- Maximum length of 12 feet (3.65 m); the long tail fin may account for about half of the total body length.
+- The maximum length of 12 feet (3.7 m); its long tail may account for about half of the total body length.

-- Body is cylindrical and thick, with prominent ridges along the flanks.
-Head is broad and conical with a very rounded snout and fleshy barbels at the corners of the mouth.
-Upper lobe of the caudal fin is greatly elongated.
+- The body is cylindrical and thick, with prominent ridges along the flanks.
+The Head is broad and conical with a very rounded snout and fleshy barbels at the corners of the mouth.
+The upper lobe of the caudal fin is greatly elongated.

 - Spiracles located behind the eyes allow this shark to rest motionless on the bottom and still circulate water over its gills.